skycoin/User-Manuals/Personalizing your Skywallet.md

 After accepting the confirmation message, the PIN code of your Skywallet will be deleted.

-Also to ensure optimal security for your funds, please make sure to go through this section of the user manual - [Optimize account security](https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security)
+To ensure optimal security for your funds, please make sure to go through this section of the user manual - [Optimize account security](https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security)

 ## Wipe the device

 **Wipe the device** button helps you to delete the data on your Skywallet.

-Once you click on the "Wipe the device" button, you will be asked for a confirmation message on both the Skywallet as well as Desktop Wallet.
+Once you click on the "Wipe the device" button, you will be asked to confirm the operation on both the Skywallet as well as Desktop Wallet.

-While confirming, note that there is an option to remove the Skywallet from your Wallet list in the Desktop Wallet.
+While confirming, note that there is an option to remove your Skywallet from the Wallet list in Desktop Wallet.
 By default, this option will be checked, and if not unchecked, your Skywallet will be removed from the Wallet list.

 After confirming the warning message to wipe the device, **all the data in your Skywallet will be erased except for the firmware updates.** The firmware updates of your Skywallet cannot be deleted and will remain the same as before even after the deletion process.